cltl-students/Chuqiao_Guo_Activity_detection_in_conversations/README.md

 - Jupyter Notebook: step8_optimisation_and_eveluation.ipynb

   - This notebook elaborates on the optimisation process (using dev set)
-  - Also the final evaluation process (using test set)
+  - Also the final evaluation process (using a test set)

 - Python File: utils_srl.py

-The utils file used to fine-tune and evaluate the BERT-based model
+   -The utils file used to fine-tune and evaluate the BERT-based model

 - Python File: utils.py

-The utils file used in other modules.
+  - The utils file used in other modules.

-Can be used to install the dependencies

 ### Folder: response_data
 This folder includes the dataset used in the experiment.